What is a RWVP?

 Working or volunteering under the NDIS

 Do you want to work or volunteer with people with a disability under the NDIS in Tasmania?
-You will need to apply for RWVP with a NDIS Worker Check.
+You will need to apply for RWVP with a NDIS Worker Screening Check.